 Start: Tuesday 25th February 2020 at 9:00 AM

 End: Tuesday 25th February 2020 at 1:00 PM

 The conference is designed principally for local lawyers and academics from Thailand and the Asia Pacific region, however it is hoped that as many IAFL Fellows as possible will also attend.
 It aims to provide information about the practice of international family law.
 We have found that, in the past, these conferences have been greatly appreciated by the local legal community wherever we have held them and have been a great way for us to get to know local lawyers, judges and academics who are involved in family law.
 It is a good way to show local lawyers the work that we do in IAFL.

-The conference registration fee of US$50 will cover conference attendance, tea and coffee breaks and a networking lunch after the conference.
+The conference registration fee of US$50 covers conference attendance, tea and coffee breaks and a networking lunch after the conference.

 The proposed education programme is three one-hour panels covering the following topics.
 The programme will be delivered in English with simultaneous translation to Thai.

 Marriage and Divorce

 - Whether various religious ceremonies are recognised as marriages

 - Whether same sex marriages are recognised

 - Grounds for divorce